Phoenix, Maricopa County, AZ

 3

-Call a licensed locksmith — verify their ROC number
+request a connection to an locksmith — verify their ROC number

 Ask for the company's Arizona ROC license number before they dispatch.
 A legitimate Phoenix locksmith will provide it immediately.
 Get a price estimate over the phone and confirm there are no hidden fees.
 Be wary of anyone quoting under $50 — this is a common bait-and-switch tactic.